The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent: Plot

-A group of Viking women from Stannjold, led by their leader Desir (Abby Dalton), decide to go out to sea in search of their missing men.
+A group of Viking women from Stannjold, led by Desir (Abby Dalton), decide to go out to sea in search of their missing men.
 They soon encounter a giant dragon-like sea serpent which destroys their ship.
 They wash up ashore on the mysterious land of the Grimaults and are taken captive by its ruthless tyrant Stark (Richard Devon).
 The Viking women discover their men, led by Vedric (Brad Jackson), had earlier washed ashore and were now imprisoned by Stark to work in his mines.
 The women eventually escape, liberate their men, and escape to the seashore.
 The Vikings paddle out in a longboat pursued by Stark and his men.
 Vedric manages to spear the sea serpent which sails past them and destroy the Grimault ship before succumbing to his wounds.
 The Vikings return to Stannjold and freedom.